What are Investment Securities?

 #6 – Mutual Funds

 Mutual funds, in simple terms, is the portfolio of various securities.
-This is a fund that is created for the purpose of investing in various equity or debt securities or a mix of both and is funded by its unit-holders.
+It is a fund created to invest in various equity or debt securities or a mix of both and funded by its unit-holders.
 Unit-holders are the investors who are the ultimate owners of the mutual fund.
-The idea is to have diversified risk as the risk gets diluted by investing in a portfolio rather than in a single stock.
+The idea is to diversify risk as the risk gets diluted by investing in a portfolio rather than in a single stock.

 Factors to Consider Before Buying Securities